Buffalo Wild Wings Twitter Account Allegedly Hacked With Racist Messages

 Buffalo Wild Wings found itself in hot water after racist messages appeared on its Twitter account on Friday night.
-The messages included the use of the “n” word and the word “cum.”
-One of the tweets also called out another fast-food franchise, Wendy’s.
-As The Daily Beast reports, the tweets were quickly taken down but not before users screen-shotted and shared them.
+The messages included the use of the “n” word and the word “c**.”
+One of the tweets also called out another fast-food franchise: Wendy’s.
+As Daily Beast reports, the tweets were quickly taken down but not before users took screen-shots and shared them.

 As you can imagine, people soon started making jokes about the tweets.
 A couple of users quipped that it seemed like Roseanne Barr had gotten a job working as a social media manager at the restaurant chain.
 Barr recently got the reboot of her classic sitcom canceled after she tweeted a slew of racist messages recently that targetted Obama presidential aide, Valerie Jarrett.